pelzolga123/Travel-App/README.md

 With the Travel App the following functions can be achieved:

 - Sign up, sign out, log in
-- Add new deals using admin panel
+- Add new deals using the admin panel
 - Open each deal to see details

 ## Built With